GSA-TTS/FAC-transition-site/src/data/reliability/curation.md

 in_page_nav: true
 ---

-# {{title}}

-The Federal Audit Clearinghouse holds the record of Single Audit submissions from 2016-present.
-It is easy to think that data collected in the past "never changes," but as systems evolve, so must the data and the tools that access it.
-And, sometimes, the data itself must change or be cared for.

-## What is data curation?

-**Curation** is the act of looking after a collection.
-We use this word intentionally to describe how we manage the data contained within the FAC, as it implies that we do not simply *collect* and *store* data, but we must also *monitor* and *improve* the quality of that data over time, where possible.
-Sometimes we engage in curatorial acts because of errors discovered by users (or ourselves), and sometimes because of changes to the data collection or system itself.

-Our curation process follows 6 high-level steps.
+# How We Prepare the Data

+We want you to trust the data in the Federal Audit Clearinghouse (FAC).
+That means we don’t just collect and store information—we also maintain and improve it over time.
+This page explains the steps we take to clean up, fix, and prepare the data you see on this site.

+## Why Do We Make Changes?

+Sometimes we discover mistakes in the data.
+Other times, the systems or rules that shape the data change.
+Our job is to keep the data accurate, consistent, and useful for public oversight.

+---

+## Our Curation Process

+Here’s what happens when we find a problem:

-## 1. Identify an issue in the data
+### 1. We Identify the Issue

-A member of the public, grantee, Federal resolution official, IG, or a member of the Clearinghouse may identify some issue in the data.
-It might involve a single record, or it might be systemic across many, many records.
+A data issue might come from a user, an inspector general, or someone on our team.
+It could be a typo in one record or a widespread issue across many.

-## 2. Document the issue
+### 2. We Document It

-We document our [data concerns]({{"../concerns/" | absoluteUrl}}) publicly.
-The FAC data is public, and it is important for users and systems downstream to know about any concerns we have about the data.
+We publish known issues on our [data concerns]({{"../concerns/" | absoluteUrl}}) page.
+Transparency matters, and it’s important to let users know what we’ve found.

-## 3. Implement a data quality regression test

-A regression test is a test that *fails* because of a known problem.
-Once the problem is fixed, the test *passes*, indicating the problem no longer exists.
-That test is then run regularly, in the future, to ensure that the problem does not happen again.
-Not all data errors can have regression tests applied, but we will strive to do so to ensure the quality of data is ever-improving.
+### 3. We Write a Test
+When possible, we write a test that will fail if the problem happens again.
+This helps us catch the issue automatically in the future.

-## 4. Communicate a solution
+### 4. We Propose a Fix

-The Clearinghouse, in consultation with appropriate agencies and advisory boards, will propose a solution via our [Decision Record process](https://github.com/GSA-TTS/FAC/blob/main/docs/architecture/decisions/0001-record-architecture-decisions.md).
+We share our proposed solution through our [Decision Record process](https://github.com/GSA-TTS/FAC/blob/main/docs/architecture/decisions/0001-record-architecture-decisions.md).
+We may consult with other federal offices before finalizing a plan.

-## 5. Implement the solution
+### 5. We Fix the Data

-The solution will be implemented and executed, acknowleging our ongoing feature roadmap.
+Once a fix is approved, we update the affected records.
+These changes are always made with care and according to our data policies.

-## 6. Log the change
+### 6. We Log What Changed

-The curation process generates an internal audit log; we will also publish, publicly, the results of the action to our [curation log]({{"../curation-log/" | absoluteUrl }}).
-This provides a public record of the completion of the curatoral act and the results of our work.
+We track what we changed, both in an internal log and in a public [curation log]({{"../curation-log/" | absoluteUrl}}).
+This way, everyone can see what was done and why.

+---

+## How We Transform Tables

+As part of our migration from Census to GSA, we had to clean up old tables to match new standards.
+Here are examples of the changes:

+- **Renaming fields** for clarity (e.g., `awd_amt` became `award_amount`)
+- **Splitting combined fields** (e.g., one field holding multiple years was split into separate year-based fields)
+- **Fixing formatting** (e.g., removing stray characters or aligning date formats)

+These transformations don’t change the meaning of the data.
+They make it easier to understand, use, and compare.

+---

+## General Adjustments We Make

+In addition to fixing specific problems, we make ongoing improvements such as:

+- Filling in missing values when we can verify them
+- Correcting data types (e.g., changing a ZIP code stored as a number into a string to preserve leading zeroes)
+- Ensuring consistency across years, even when the original format changed